Tonks89/RoboND-DeepLearning_Project/writeup.md

 After training, the final network architecture was tested in the quadcopter simulator, resulting in a *final score* of 0.46 (above the *base requirement* of 0.4).
 This allowed the quadcopter to follow the "hero" throughout crowded and uncrowded areas in a virtual environment.

 The network performed particularly well once the "hero" was identified, which was reflected in an *average intersection over union* of 0.92.
-The following images shows the quadcopter following the hero through a crowd:
+The following images show the quadcopter following the hero through a crowd:

 ![alt text][image_03]